JonnieSparkles/noodlings/unruggable-nfts.md

 ## 6. Best Practices
 - **Always use TxIDs or manifests** as permanent references.
-- **Don't ArDrive share links directly** — they’re convenience UI links, not permanent identifiers.
+- **Avoid using ArDrive share links directly** - they’re convenience UI links, not permanent identifiers.
 - **Test manifest paths** in a browser before updating your contract.
 - **Keep images and metadata separate** in organized folders.
 - For collections, use manifests at both levels (`/images`, `/metadata`).